Keep up to date on what Eric’s up to

 Eric’s love for making music began in his hometown of Corona Del Mar on the coast of Southern California.
 A passion for movies lead him to create and compose with scenes and moods in mind.
 Acoustic guitar driven, his easygoing folk rock songs feel personal - as if written for a friend.
 Compared to singer-songwriters like Jack Johnson and Nick Drake, Eric's music is described as "meditative and hopeful" by Elmore Magazine, offering "a message of love and unity."

 True to his wandering spirit, he has made a home in places as far as Switzerland, to New York City, to Nashville, Tennessee.
-With the help of new friends in Nashville, he released his debut album, American Heartbreak Radio, in 2017.
+With the help of new friends in Nashville, he released his debut album, American Heartbreak Radio, in late 2017.
 Two songs of which are featured in the upcoming feature film The Best People.
 American Heartbreak Radio is a folk rock / americana album that feels like it has one foot in the past with another in the near future.
-It’s both retro and fresh - much like his upcoming album, Old-fashioned Sunshine, to be released in 2019.
+He plans to release a new album in 2019.

 Connect with eric